astroport-fi/astroport-governance/contracts/voting_escrow/README.md

 ### `total_voting_power_at`

-Returns total voting power at the specific time (in seconds).
+Returns the total vxASTRO supply at a specific timestamp (in seconds).

 Request: